Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture_OLAP.md

 ---

 ### 5.3 fact_pir

+**Purpose:** The post-implementation review record opened 12 months after an initiative is approved.
+One row per review per initiative.
+The actuals comparison — modelled value vs. measured actual for each KPI, with variance and a flag for whether the actual is good enough to promote as a new benchmark — is stored as a JSONB array.
+This keeps the PIR as a single row fetch on the initiative detail page.
+Rows with `promote_to_benchmark = true` in `actuals_json` are surfaced to the Tenant Administrator as benchmark promotion candidates, improving the accuracy of future initiatives in the same industry.

 Post-implementation review with actuals embedded as a JSONB array.
 Replaces `pir_record + pir_actual_entry` (2 tables → 1 row per review).